 By now, most states have adopted Common Core State Standards to help students achieve a higher level of learning with the goal of preparing them better for college and for a career.
-One of the most important aspects of Common Core State Standards is an emphasis on project based learning, or PBL.
-This type of learning is not only helping students to meet Common Core standards, but it prepares student for deeper thinking which will help to improve their performance in all aspects of their education as well as their future careers.
+One of the most important aspects of Common Core State Standards is an emphasis on project-based learning or PBL.
+This type of learning is not only helping students to meet Common Core standards, but it prepares the student for deeper thinking which will help to improve their performance in all aspects of their education as well as their future careers.

 - Ask questions (science) and define problems (engineering)